OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/digital.ai-agility.md

   </xsl:if>
 </Target_Field>
 ```
-Replace `Target_Field` with the internal name of target field.
+Replace Target_Field with the internal name of target field.

+When Digital.ai Agility is target system, following sample Advance XSL can be used to overcome this limitation:

 ### When Digital.ai Agility is the target system: